Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 ### Do I need to do anything with my tickets to enter the giveaway?
 No!
 Just having them is enough.
 You are automatically entered.

-### Gift card of my choice?
+### Gift card or game of my choice?
 What do you mean?
-I mean you can pick what gift card you want of the value you won.
-For example; Steam, Playstation or XBOX.
-You may even choose a month (or 2) of Discord Nitro!
+You can either pick a gift card as your prize, this can be a Steam gift card, Playstation Gift card or XBOX gift card.
+You pick what you want!
 The only exception is that I will need to be able to buy a gift card suitable for your region from the Netherlands, other than that, it's your pick!
-If we can't find you a suitable gift card, you may also choose a game for that value.
+You may also choose a game from Steam or CDKeys.
+A month of Discord Nitro is also among the picks!
+You can discuss this with me once you win!

 ### If I claim my bonuses in multiple servers, will my tickets add up?
 No they will not.
 You can earn ticket is in multiple servers, but only the highest ticket count will go towards your giveaway entries.
 This is to prevent users that are in more than one server with Skuddbot gaining an unfair advantage to those who are only in one server with Skuddbot.